Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 - System prompts: specify role, allowed tools, forbidden actions, escalation criteria, and step budget.

-- Tool specs: include examples, parameter schemas, units, and guardrails (e.g., “customer_id must be UUIDv4”).
+- Tool specs: include examples, parameter schemas, units, and guardrails (for example, customer_id must be UUIDv4).

-- Grounding hints: provide retrieved facts and require answer citations/attribution when applicable.
+- Grounding hints: provide retrieved facts and require answer citations when applicable.

 Example tool contract (pseudo‑JSON Schema):